mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 # Study Overview

 In this study, participants conducted searches for their work in a naturalistic setting - i.e., their work environment - for information relating to different kinds of information search tasks related to their employment.
 Participants first conducted an initial interview in which they were asked for demographic information, introduced to the study’s software, and asked about regular search tasks.
 This initial interview lasted about one hour.
 This was followed by an experimental session.
-Participants were asked to record their searching activity over the course of five days and to annotate the tasks that they conduct.
-They were aslo asked to explain their search intentions at self-selected points during their tasks.
+Participants were asked to record their searching activity over the course of five days and to annotate the tasks that they conducted.
+They were also asked to explain their search intentions at self-selected points during their tasks.
 This annotation took on average about one hour each day.
 Various aspects of their searching behavior were recorded for subsequent analysis.
 The study concluded with an exit interview, in which participants were asked to analyze their search experiences and to give characterizations of the tasks they performed during the five days.
 This final exit interview lasted about one hour.

 # Requirements

 At least two machines are required to conduct this study.
-There are no other restrictions on the machines.
+There are no restrictions on the machines other than what is listed below.

 * Participant Machine
 	* Chrome browser (+ extension)
+	* Access to video conferencing tools (e.g. Skype, Zoom, Google Hangouts)
 * Researcher Machine
 	* A web browser (for managing the participant's progress)
 	* Video conferencing tools (at least Skype, Zoom, and Google Hangouts)